syncfusion-content/ej2-angular-docs/ej2-angular/dialog/how-to/close-dialog-while-click-on-outside-of-dialog.md

 ---
 layout: post
-title: Close by clicking outside in Angular Dialog Component | Syncfusion
+title: Close dialog by clicking outside in Angular Dialog | Syncfusion
-description: Learn here all about close by clicking outside in Syncfusion Essential Angular Dialog component, it's elements and more.
+description: Learn here all about close dialog by clicking outside in Syncfusion Essential Angular Dialog component, it's elements and more.
 platform: ej2-angular
 control: Close dialog while click on outside of dialog
 documentation: ug